rjdkmr/gcMapExplorer/docs/commands/normMCFS.rst

 normMCFS - Scale maps using Median/Mean Contact Frequency
 ---------------------------------------------------------

-This method can be used to normalize contact map using Median contact values for particular distance between two locations/coordinates.
-At first, Median distance contact frequency for each distance is calculated.
-Subsequently, the observed contact frequency is divided by median contact frequency obtained for distance between the two locations.
+This method can be used to normalize contact map with expected values.
+These expected values could be either Median or Average contact values for particular distance between two locations/coordinates.
+At first, Median/Average distance contact frequency for each distance is calculated.
+Subsequently, the observed contact frequency is either divided ('o/e') or substracted ('o-e') by median/average contact frequency obtained for distance between the two locations.

 Usage: